ED-IP/Milestone-4-project/README.md

         1. As a User, I want to be able to buy book
         2. As a User, I want to the book to be send to the address I indicate
         3. As a User, I want to be able to have a history of my purchase
+        4. As a user, I want to be able to update my address and other
+        5. As a User, I want to be able to contact with the staff/owner of the site

     -   #### Owner

         1. As the Owner, I want that only registered user can buy using the page
         2. As the Owner, I want the user to be able to maintain up to date information for their shipments
+        3. As the Owner, I want the user to be able to update their information

 -   ### Design